Diagnostic Classification of Mental Health and Developmental Disorders of Infancy and Early Childhood: Classification

-The DC 0-3R provides a provisional diagnosis system, focusing on multi-axial classification.
+The DC: 0-5 provides a provisional diagnosis system with a focus on multi-axial classification.
 The system is provisional because it recognizes the fluidity and change that may occur with more knowledge in the field.
-This classification system is not entirely synonymous with the DSM-IV and the ICD-10, because it concentrates on developmental issues.
+This classification system is not entirely synonymous with the DSM-IV and the ICD-10 because it concentrates on developmental issues.
 There is also an emphasis placed on dynamic processes, relationships, and adaptive patterns within a developmental framework.
-The use of this classification system imparts knowledge about the diagnostic profile of a child, and the various contextual factors that may contribute to difficulties.
+The use of this classification system imparts knowledge about the diagnostic profile of a child and the various contextual factors that may contribute to difficulties.

-The DC 0-3R functions as a reference for the earlier manifestations of problems in infants and children, which can be connected to later problems in functioning.
-Secondly, the categorization focuses on types of difficulties in young children that are not addressed in other classification models.
+The DC: 0-5 functions as a reference for the earlier manifestations of problems in infants and children, which can be connected to later problems in functioning.
+Additionally, the categorization focuses on types of difficulties in young children that are not addressed in other classification models.

-The diagnostic categories vary in the description, with more familiar categories described less.
-Categories that are more specific to young childhood and infancy, and newly based on clinical approaches are described in more detail.
+The diagnostic categories vary in the description, and more familiar categories described less.
+Categories more specific to early childhood and infancy and categories that are developed from more recent clinical approaches are described in more detail.
 Furthermore, some categories may have subtypes to promote research, clinical awareness, and intervention planning, whereas others do not.
-This is important information to keep in mind when reading the DC 0-3R.
+This is important information to keep in mind when reading the DC: 0-5.

 The Multi-Axial System

 Axis I: Clinical Disorders

-Axis 1 of the DC 0-3R provides diagnostic classifications for the primary symptoms of the presenting difficulties.
+Axis 1 of the DC: 0-5 provides diagnostic classifications for the primary symptoms of the presenting difficulties.
 These diagnoses focus on the infant or child's functioning.
 The primary diagnoses include: